Boundaries

 MAPPING OUR BOUNDARY : A RING OF TREES

-Please nominate a tree for protection >
+Please nominate a tree for protection to add to our list >

-Small trees in the grounds of America Hall
+Trees in the grounds of America Hall

 Giant sequoias, Old Pinn Lane

-Oak at the western edge of Station Road Playing Fields
+Turkey Oak at the western edge of Station Road Playing Fields

 Ash Copse

-Hedgerows along Gypsy Hill Lane, Hollow Lane and Harts Lane
+Holloway hedgerows along Gypsy Hill Lane, Hollow Lane and Harts Lane

 Hedgerow trees along Church Hill